This article applies to a bicycle with::

 he chain slack on a bicycle without a rear derailer or chain tensioner is quite critical, and is regulated by moving the rear axle back and forth in the forkends.
 If the chain is too tight, the drivetrain will bind, perhaps only at one angle of the pedals (chainwheels are not usually perfectly concentric).
 The chain should be tight as it can be without binding.
 If the chain is too loose, it can fall off, so there is no braking through the pedals with a fixed gear or coaster brake.
 The chain also might jam.
 (A bicycle should have a front-wheel handbrake in case of these dangerous problems!)

-A rear sprocket intended for use without a derailer has long teeth, to allow the chain to loosen more with wear before it is at risk of falling off.
+A rear sprocket intended for use without a derailer has tall teeth, to allow the chain to loosen more with wear before it is at risk of falling off.
 Chainrings and sprockets for use with derailers have shorter teeth, to make shifting easier, but also making adjustment more critical.
-Lightweight ("track") aluminum chainwheels with long teeth are sold in the 1/8" width but are rare in the narrower widths.
-Generally, older 3/32" chainwheels have somewhat longer teeth than newer models optimized for smoother shifting.
+Lightweight ("track") aluminum chainwheels with tall teeth are sold in the 1/8" width but are rare in the narrower widths.
+Generally, older 3/32" chainwheels have somewhat taller teeth than newer models optimized for smoother shifting.

 When adjusting the chain, you need to be able to turn the cranks.
 With a fixed gear or coaster brake, the rear wheel has to be off the ground.
 Keep your fingers away from the sprockets: the momentum of the rear wheel can crush a finger caught between a sprocket and the chain.